Exercises to treat sciatica

-These painful symptoms can sometimes be treated with a series of conservative, nonsurgical treatments.
+These painful symptoms are often first treated with a series of conservative treatments.
 For many patients, treatment can begin with at-home exercises and stretches to help strengthen the spine and reduce pressure on the sciatic nerve.

-- Exercises to treat sciatica — Low-impact exercises can be performed to target the lower back and comfortably strengthen the problem area.
+- Exercises to treat sciatica.
+Low-impact exercises can be performed to target the lower back and comfortably strengthen the problem area.
 You want to be careful not to overexert yourself or further strain your back, but exercises are extremely important.
 One great alternative to going to the gym is exercising in the pool and doing other light cardio workouts.
-Consult your physician or a physical therapist to develop a specific regimen that works for you.
+Consult your doctor or a physical therapist to develop a specific plan that works for you.

-To learn more about exercises to treat sciatica, visit a medical professional or licensed physical therapist.
+To learn more about exercises to treat sciatica, visit your doctor or a licensed physical therapist.

+In very many cases, exercise combined with other conservative treatment can relieve sciatica pain.
+Should your pain continue after several months of conservative treatment, surgery may become an option.
 The minimally invasive spine surgery at Laser Spine Institute has been used to help more than 75,000 patients find relief from chronic neck and back pain.
-Patients continually choose our minimally invasive procedures over traditional open neck and back surgery because our procedures offer a shorter recovery time^ and lower risk of complication.
+Patients choose our minimally invasive procedures over traditional open neck and back surgery because we offer a shorter recovery time and lower risk of complication.^

 Depending on the severity of your condition, we may recommend a minimally invasive decompression surgery or minimally invasive stabilization surgery.
 Our minimally invasive decompression surgery, the most common type of procedure, removes a small portion of spinal anatomy, such as herniated disc material, that is pressing against the sciatic nerve.
 A minimally invasive stabilization surgery removes the damaged section of the spine and inserts material to provide stability.
 To learn more about taking the next step on your journey toward relief from sciatica pain, contact the dedicated team at Laser Spine Institute today.